JudeNiroshan/ns-3-dev-git/src/trust-routing/doc/trust-routing.rst

    responsibility of the framework users to maintain the trust value in this range.
 #.
 Threshold value for trust value should be used to decide whether a node is
    malicious or healthy
+#.
+Trust table values needs to be always sync-up with routing table entries.
+This
+   will ensure that there won't be invalid trust entries in the trust table with compared to routing table.

 References
 ==========